compsci-suny-newpaltz/TR-TA-CompSci-Handbook/5 Resources/How-Tos/How-to Grade in Brightspace.md

 # How to Grade in Brightspace

-1. Access course in Brightspace. (see [How-To Access Course in Brightspace](../5%20Resources/How-Tos/How-To%20Access%20Course%20in%20Brightspace.md))
+1. Access course in Brightspace. (see [How-To Access Course in Brightspace](./How-To%20Access%20Course%20in%20Brightspace.md))

-- There are a few ways to grade depending on if the submissions are through [[#Online Submissions via Brightspace]] or if submissions are [[#Physical Submissions]].
+- There are a few ways to grade depending on if the submissions are through Online Submissions via Brightspace or if submissions are physical Submissions.
 - **NOTE:** Not all instructors will have you grade in Brightspace or at all.
 Be sure to clarify grading expectations with them.

 ## Online Submissions via Brightspace